viktorasm/viktorasm.github.io/_drafts/2015-01-01-automated-testing-maya-plugin-development.md

 title:  "Automated testing and Maya plugin development"
 date:   2015-01-01 20:00:00
 categories: TDD Maya
+comments: true
 ---

 Writing another article on automated testing might seem silly at first.
-TDD is exhaustively discussed already, and there's plenty of good material about it already, why another?
+[TDD](http://martinfowler.com/bliki/TestDrivenDevelopment.html) is [exhaustively](http://martinfowler.com/articles/is-tdd-dead/) [discussed](http://www.cesarsaez.me/2014/08/going-tdd.html) already, and there's plenty of good material about it already, why another?

 I thought that instead of writing a tutorial, or a guide of some sort, I just want to share my story, and thought process of transitioning to TDD setup in [ngskintools.com](http://www.ngskintools.com) project.